minjun0622/MKS22X-FinalProject/README.md

 Before class, I just adjusted the amount of moves maximum and just commented it out will implement if needed.
 I'm trying to get the maze working but I am not making much progress and I am just trying to get the snake to die.
 I have looked over the code for the maze border generation, I am trying to work on other functions of the game.
 Basically the minimum is done.

 5/29/19
-# There are some of the features that I would like the game to have
+There are some of the features that I would like the game to have
 - Changing the frame rate (which is basically the speed)
 - Changing the rate at which the snake can grow when they encounter the food.
 So for one food, it has the chance of growing 2 rather than one.
 - No maze, not really maze, dense maze.

 5/30/19
 I am currently working on the feature that if a key is pressed, 'r', then the game would restart instantly without running the game again.
 I have put everything in the draw method into another method and set a boolean to keep track of the progress.
 Doesn't work right now though.

+5/31/19
+Last day of coding in school, I figured out with the help of Mr. K, why the snake was not matched with the world.
+I realized that the snake recognizes the world in multiples of 20 while the maze is just in increments of 1.
+I solved this problem by setting the size equal to 20 for snake as well as food and fixing the position of the snake in multiples of 20.

+6/1/19
+I had the SAT and the Champions League so I was not able to get a lot done for that day.
+However, it is still coming along.
+I have thought about the project a lot!
+Changed the plans just a bit.
+- Speed has been shifted for difficulty purposes.
+- There will be one maze I think due to time constraints, maybe we can fix that.

 5/21/19